IRS Forms

 Capital Gains, Loss Limits, And Carryovers

 Life insurers use the corporate capital system.
-Recognized capital gains can be offset by capital losses, and net capital losses carry back 3 years and forward 5 years, limited to years with capital gains.
+Recognized capital gains can be offset by capital losses, and net capital losses carry back 3 years and forward 5 years, limited to years with capital gains – and unlike an individual, a corporation gets no $3,000 ordinary-income offset, so these losses can shelter capital gains only.
 Do not turn a capital loss carryback into an NOL, and track expirations by character.
 A small schedule with year, amount, character, and expiration date saves you during reviews and exams.

 Partnerships, LLCs, And Schedule K‑1 Reporting